theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 resourcesEnabled: true
 seriesNavEnabled: true
 quizEnabled: true
 lensEnabled: true

 crossLinks: []

 vaultRefs:
+  - title: "Gospel of Thomas"
+    desc: "Hidden sayings of Jesus that unveil the Kingdom within and beyond."
+    path: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-thomas/"
   - title: "The Second Treatise of the Great Seth"
     desc: "Christ’s declaration that the rulers’ crucifixion was an illusion — the divine Light cannot be slain."
-    path: "/pillars/the-vault/codex-reborn/gnostic-texts/second-treatise-of-the-great-seth/"
+    path: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-vii/second-treatise-of-the-great-seth/"
-  - title: "Gospel of Thomas"
+  - title: "The Hypostasis of the Archons"
-    desc: "Hidden sayings of Jesus that unveil the Kingdom within and beyond."
+    desc: "The rulers of material existence and Sophia’s hidden intervention on behalf of humanity."
-    path: "/pillars/the-vault/codex-reborn/gnostic-texts/gospel-of-thomas/"
+    path: "/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/hypostasis-of-the-archons/"

 communityThreads: []
 relatedProducts: []